-- There are more than 70 banks in the Netherlands, including branches of foreign banks, with the sector dominated by the three largest domestic banks.
+- There are more than 40 domestic banks in the Netherlands, and over 50 branches of foreign banks, with the sector dominated by the three largest domestic banks.

 - The Netherlands' foreign-exchange market has an average daily turnover of USD64 billion (Bank for International Settlements Triennial Central Bank Survey 2019).

 - The Netherlands has a well-developed debt market with both government and corporate bonds available.
-Outstanding debt securities totalled USD2,147 billion at the end of the first quarter of 2019.
+Outstanding debt securities totalled USD2,188 billion at the end of the first quarter of 2020.

 - The banking industry is regulated by the Bank of the Netherlands and the Netherlands Authority for the Financial Markets.
 As a eurozone country, it is also covered by the Single Supervisory Mechanism.

 - Resident companies are subject to tax on their worldwide income, although certain income can be exempted.
 Non-resident companies are taxed on Dutch-sourced income.
 There is no branch profits remittance tax on the remittance of profits to the head office by the branch of a foreign company.

 - The standard rate for Value Added Tax (VAT) is 21%, with certain goods and services qualifying for rates of 0% or 9%, while others are VAT-exempt.

 - Interest income is taxed as ordinary income.
 Interest expenses are usually tax deductible, although the deduction of interest for intra-group loans is not allowed in certain circumstances under anti-abuse rules.
 There are no thin capitalisation rules in the Netherlands.

 - There are no stamp duties in the Netherlands.

 - There are no withholding taxes on interest.
 For resident companies, withholding tax (WHT) of 0% or 15% is charged on dividends.
 For non-resident companies from countries where there is no tax treaty, WHT on dividends is 15%.
-Where a treaty is in place and the non-resident can provide a Certificate of Residence, WHT ranges from 0% to 15%.
+Where a treaty is in place and the non-resident can provide a Certificate of Residence, WHT on dividends ranges from 0% to 15%.